sksundaram-learning/aristotle-metadata-registry/README.rst

 About the badges (plus some extras):
 ++++++++++++++++++++++++++++++++++++
-* |build-status| - Travis-CI, showing the details of the continuous testing suite
+* |tci-build-status| - Travis-CI, showing the details of the continuous testing suite
 * |docs| - Read the docs, with details on installing, configuring and extending Aristotle-MDR
 * |coveralls| - Coveralls, showing in-depth code coverage
 * |codecov| - Codecov.io, showing even greater in-depth code coverage with branch coverage